20 Surprising Spanish False Friends You Should Be Aware Of

 False friends are a lot like parasites.
 That is, without their host (native language) they cannot survive.
 Once you realize (darse cuenta) this, you will be freed of their power over you and be better equipped to achieve (realizar) your potential in Spanish.

-All she can really do now is explain what she was trying to say and take the heat for her mistake.
-Spanish people like to tease others about anything and everything.
-Overall, the Spanish culture is less sensitive and allows for more heated interaction.
+All you can do is explain and take the heat for your mistake.
+Spanish people like to tease others about anything and everything!

-Take a close look at these words.
+Take a close look at the words above.
 See if you can spot the differences between them!